Mary Raine

 Mary Bertha Raine (née Carter, also known as Mary Thomas during her first marriage, 17 February 1877 – 3 February 1960) was an Australian businesswoman and philanthropist.
 Her bequests to the University of Western Australia created and funded the Raine Medical Research Foundation.

 Early life

 Raine was born Mary Carter in London on 17 February 1877 to Charles and Mary Carter.
 She was the oldest of thirteen children.

 After finishing school at 14, she became a probationary teacher in London.

-She took singing lessons, and at age 17 found work as a singer, including at Drury Lane and the Adelphi Theatre, which lasted until she lost her ability to sing after a bout of typhoid fever.
+She took singing lessons, and at age 17 found work as a singer, including at Drury Lane and the Adelphi Theatre, which lasted until she lost her ability to sing after contracting typhoid fever.
 During this time she continued to work in one of her father's shops.

 After she lost her singing voice, Carter worked at The Scotch House, a boys' and men's outfitter, doing clerical work and filling in for sales staff.